 1. Can I get married at St. Monica?
 What are the requirements?

-Where do we begin?
+2. Where do we begin?

 After attending Marriage Information Night, wedding arrangements begin with an interview of the couple by one of our priests.
 Our sacrament coordinator will contact you to set up an appointment.
 This is for all couples whether you are getting married at St. Monica or at another Catholic church.
 At this meeting, the priest will fill out the Pre-Nuptial Inquiry, one of the required documents.

 4. When do we set the date?

 Provided there are no special circumstances that arise, a date and time of the ceremony will be set at the first meeting with a priest.
 There is at least a six-month preparation time required for marriage.

-3. What are the times available for Weddings?
+6. What are the times available for Weddings?

 Weddings are celebrated on Saturdays at 9:00 am, 11:00 am, 1:00 pm and 3:00 pm, as well as on Fridays at 4:00 pm and 6:00 pm.
 Preference is given to active, registered parishioners for the 3:00 pm Saturday wedding slot.
 Weddings are not celebrated on Sundays at St. Monica.

-4. Who will answer our questions about the wedding itself?
+7. Who will answer our questions about the wedding itself?

-6. Are there any fees?
+10. Are there any fees?

-7. If we get married at St. Monica, do we have to have a full Mass?
+11. If we get married at St. Monica, do we have to have a full Mass?

 There are two different forms of the Rite of Marriage: the Rite of Marriage with Mass, and the Rite of Marriage Outside Mass.
-With a Mass is the prefered form of Catholic wedding liturgy when both the bride and the groom are Catholic.
+With a Mass is the preferred form of Catholic wedding liturgy when both the bride and the groom are Catholic.
 The Rite of Marriage Outside Mass is preferred when a Catholic person marries a baptized person who is not Catholic or an unbaptized person.